run-ai/docs/docs/admin/admin-ui-setup/admin-ui-users.md

 ## Introduction

-The Run:ai UI allows the creation of Run:ai **local** users.
-Local users are users that are only in the Run:ai platform.
-Users are assigned levels of access to all aspects of the UI including submitting jobs on the cluster.
+The Run:ai UI allows you to manage all of the users in the Run:ai platform.
+There are two types of users, **local** users and **SSO** users.
+Local users are users that are created and managed in the Run:ai platform and SSO users are authorized to use the Run:ai platform using an identity provider.
+All users are assigned levels of access to all aspects of the UI including submitting jobs on the cluster.

 !!!
 Tip
     It is possible to connect the Run:ai UI to the organization's directory and use single sign-on (SSO).
 This allows you to set Run:ai roles for users and groups from the organizational directory.
 For further information see [single sign-on configuration](../runai-setup/authentication/sso.md).

-## Working with Users

-You can create local users, as well as update and delete local users.

-### Create a User
+## Create a User

 !!!
 Note